jereinhardt/shipping-scale/README.md

 # for other details sent back from the request
 package.details # => { zip_origination: "66204", zip_destination: "63501", pounds: "1", ... }
 ```
+Currently, all rates retreived from the USPS API are for 2-day Priority Mail only.

 ## License